Introducing Eggs to Babies

 "It was previously thought that eggs were related to high cholesterol.
 Studies conducted in healthy people show no effect of daily egg intake on blood cholesterol.
 In addition the latest scientific evidence shows no association between increased intake of dietary cholesterol and increased risk of heart disease or stroke."

 This is a very simple (trusted) summary of current evidence here.
 In terms of exact amount, there is no 'rule' as such.
 You still want to get in a good balance of vegetables and other wholefoods across the day, keeping in mind you are developing your babies preferences and variety is important for a broad range of nutrients.
+You might also find this blog on portions for babies helpful here.

 4. Can you give runny egg to a baby?